The Golden Ocean: Plot

 The rounding of Cape Horn – a passage rarely achieved by English sailors – consists of an unimaginably difficult thirty-eight days of storms, mountainous seas, currents, fogs and bitter cold, all to be dealt with while the crews are ravaged by scurvy.
 Elliot and many others die, and several ships are lost.
 Pizarro's fleet is sighted.
 After mistakenly believing themselves clear of danger at last, the survivors find themselves hard against the rocky Patagonian shore.
 Not all make it, and only Centurion, Gloucester, Tryal, and Anna reach the safety of Juan Fernandez.
 Peter records that of 961 men who set sail in those ships, 626 have died.
 The crews of Wager, Severn, and Pearl are also presumed lost.
 Peter marks his second birthday as a midshipman; Sean has been promoted to captain of the foretop.

 The reduced squadron sails North into Spanish waters.
 A Spanish merchant ship is captured by the damaged Tryal and takes her place.
 Crews seize treasure from the city of Paita, and the squadron positions itself to intercept the Acapulco Galleon.
 However, forewarned, the galleon does not sail.
 Following orders to circumnavigate the globe, Anson heads across the Pacific.
 The storm-damaged Gloucester is burned at sea, and her crew taken aboard Centurion.
 Scurvy strikes again, killing many more.

 In September 1742, Centurion reaches the small island of Tinian, where Anson and a number of his crew land.
 An unexpected gale blows the Centurion out to sea.
 Fearing her lost, Anson makes fevered preparations to sail to China in a modified Spanish bark, but the Centurion survives, and her remaining crew are able to sail her back to rejoin Anson three weeks later.
 At Macao in China the ship is repaired.
-Mr Walker and several officers depart on a merchant vessel bound for England.
+Mr Walter and several officers depart on a merchant vessel bound for England.

 As Centurion heads home, Anson announces a final attempt to intercept the Acapulco Galleon before it reaches Manila.
 On 20 June 1743, Centurion engages the galleon in a two-and-a-half-hour battle and forces her surrender.
 The prize contains 1,313,843 pieces of eight and 35,682 ounces of silver and plate.